ianad/WhoShouldWeYellAt/README.md

 ### Components we need

+There's a set of components on the `app/login/page.tsx` page from the template we don't really need that we could repurpose
-1. ZIP Code Text Entry
+1. ZIP Code Text Entry (repurpose from username/password entry field)
 2. Policy Gripe Text Entry (or dropdown?)
-3. Submit Button I guess.
-There's an Auth Button component from the template we don't really need that we could repurpose
+3. Submit Button (repurpose from login submit button)

 ## Database Schema